Duxhurst Industrial Farm Colony: Twentieth century

 Lady Somserset announced in 1907 that she intended to devote herself almost exclusively to charitable work, and would live mostly at her cottage on Duxhurst Industrial Farm Colony.
 When staying at Duxhurst, she wore a white cap and nurse's dress and apron, the uniform of the staff.

 It was doing very well by then, numbering altogether 130 people, including 27 children from the NSPCC.

 In 1915, there was a soldiers' hospital at Duxhurst.

 Lady Henry died in 1921.
 In 1922, it was decided to change the title of the Colony to "Lady Henry Somerset Homes", in memory of the founder.
-In October 1923, under the name, "Princess Marie Louise Village for Gentlefolk", it became a home for poor women.
+In October 1923, in was named "Princess Marie Louise Village for Gentlefolk", after Princess Marie Louise of Schleswig-Holstein and became a home for poor women.

 By 1926, it was estimated that approximately 70 per cent of the cures were permanent.
 This figure, however, included all of the cases received, such as the insane, those unfit for active treatment, and those received in a dying condition.